HULKs/recruiting-website/docs/motion/index.md

 ## Introduction

-In this task you are supposed to help the Nao robot kick the ball as close to the grey target position as possible.
-To simplify this task, we will work in 2-dimensions only.
+In this task you are supposed to help the Nao robot kick the ball as close to the target position as possible.
+To simplify this task, we will work in 2-dimensions and you can only control the robots right leg.
+Everything else is fixed in position.
 For defining a kick motion, you should set the angles for the three parts of the Nao leg (thigh, tibia and foot).

 Note that every joint has a minimum and maximum angle.

-If you want to test your code, you can click the "Generate animation" button below to see a visualisation of your code.
-In the left upper corner, you can see the time that has passed (in seconds) and the number below that shows the smallest distance between the ball and the target that you achieved with your current code.

 ## Keyframes